 The US-China Trade War: A Timeline

-In early July, US President Donald Trump followed through on months of threats to impose sweeping tariffs on China for its alleged unfair trade practices.
+In July 2018, US President Donald Trump followed through on months of threats to impose sweeping tariffs on China for its alleged unfair trade practices.

-So far, the US has already slapped tariffs on US$250 billion worth of Chinese products, and has threatened tariffs on US$267 billion more.
+So far, the US has slapped tariffs on US$550 billion worth of Chinese products.
+China, in turn, has set tariffs on US$185 billion worth of US goods.

-Here, we present a timeline of the major events of the trade conflict, and what led up to it.
-The timeline will be continually updated as events of note occur.
+Here, we present a timeline of the major events in the trade conflict, what led up to it, and how the two countries are attempting to deescalate the situation.

 US-China trade war